CRO Website Audit: How To Increase Conversions In 12 Steps

 What To Check

-A CRO audit done “in aggregate” can hide the truth.
-Segment early:
+A CRO audit checklist done in aggregate can hide the real leak.
+Segment early.

 • Channel: paid search, paid social, organic, email, referral, direct.

-• New vs returning users: returning users behave differently (and are less forgiving when things change).
+• New vs returning users: returning visitors usually behave differently and notice friction faster.

 Why It Matters